nystudio107/craft-routemap/README.md

 #### Custom Route Rules

-You can retrieve the custom route rules defined in the Craft CMS 3 Admin CP and in the `routes.php` file:
+You can retrieve the custom route rules defined in the Craft CMS 3 Control Panel and in the `routes.php` file:

 ```
 {% set routeRules = craft.routeMap.getRouteRules() %}